Barrhaven Centre station

 Barrhaven Centre station is the southerly terminus of the Southwest Transitway in the Barrhaven neighbourhood of Ottawa, Ontario, Canada.
-It is the main western terminus of rapid route 75 for trips not coming from or heading to Cambrian, as well as rapid route 99 for most trips not coming from or heading to Citigate.
+It is the main western terminus of rapid route 75 for trips not coming from or heading to Cambrian, as well as local route 99 trips not looping around Jockvale/Weybridge.
+Local route 110 which travels between Limebank and Innovation continues through this station in both directions.

 As part of the Stage 3 O-Train expansion to Barrhaven and Kanata, this station will be converted to light rail and will become the new western terminus for Line 1.

 Service

-The following routes serve Barrhaven Centre station as of September 2, 2021:
+The following routes serve Barrhaven Centre station as of April 27, 2025: